You want to close more deals. You want to outgrow your competitors.

 Myth #3: “I don’t want to follow up too much or I’ll annoy my prospects.“

 Some real estate follow-up sequences are downright annoying to prospects.

 If you’re sending the same thing every time — “Hey!
 I want to buy your house right now!” — then that’ll get old quickly.

 But this belief is a myth in that the follow-up sequence you create doesn’t need to be dull and drab — it can be interesting, engaging, and trust-building.

 Well, we think that one of the best ways to build trust and engage prospects with your follow-up sequence is by providing free value.

 Send them a link to an article on your website which might help them solve a current problem.
 Give them a piece of advice specific to their situation.
 Or even offer to get on the phone and discuss their options.

 The better the relationship you build with them, the more dividends that relationship will pay you down the road.

-Sometimes, the goal of follow-up will be to get your lead to take the next step for conversion — getting on the phone with you, receiving their cash offer, or going to an open house.
+Sometimes, the goal of a lead follow-up system will be to get your lead to take the next step for conversion — getting on the phone with you, receiving their cash offer, or going to an open house.

 Sometimes, though, the goal will be to get them to accept a cash offer that you already made or simply to stay in contact with them in case they do become ready to use your services.